List of international prime ministerial trips made by Ranil Wickremesinghe

-This is a list of prime ministerial trips made by Ranil Wickremesinghe, who served as the 10th Prime Minister of Sri Lanka from 9 January 2015 to 21 November 2019.
+Ranil Wickremesinghe served as the 10th Prime Minister of Sri Lanka from 9 January 2015 to 21 November 2019.
 In addition, Wickremesinghe was prime minister from 1993 to 1994, 2001 to 2004 and for a few months in 2022.
-This list only documents international trips made by Wickremesinghe during his term from 2015 to 2019, and does not include any trips made during his other terms as prime minister.
+This article only documents international trips made by Wickremesinghe during his term from 2015 to 2019, and does not list any trips made during his other terms as prime minister.

 Summary of International Trips

 During his term, Ranil Wickremesinghe made 21 foreign trips to 15 countries.